-Venison Taco Salad is another one of our extremely simple recipes.
-It takes just over 10 minutes to make and you have a delicious home cooked meal for eight…or for four people if they eat like my family.
+Venison Nacho Salad is another one of our extremely simple recipes.
+It takes just over 10 minutes to make and you have a delicious home-cooked meal for eight…or for four people if they eat like my family.

 Since this recipe has “salad” in the name, does that mean I can put this in the diet-friendly category?
 Nope, I didn’t think so.
 Oh, well.
 I’ll eat it anyway.